-The Wild is built for designing immersive experiences, so exhibiting at AU was a no-brainer.
-Over the course of four days, we spoke with hundreds of people and demoed our product on the expo floor to show them how they can work better together in The Wild.
+The Wild is built for immersive experiences, so exhibiting at AU was a no-brainer.
+Over the course of four days, we spoke with hundreds of people—from architects to designers to BIM Managers—and demoed our product on the expo floor to show them how they can work better together in The Wild.

 The Wild is an early stage startup—we were lucky to attend AU and had to be extremely budget-conscious in order to make it work.
 We didn’t want our booth to look like everyone else’s, but we also didn’t have the money to build something custom.
 We approached Portland-based creative director and friend of The Wild, Felix Ballerstedt, to design our 10x20 booth on our tiny budget.